 After mid-term elections on June 6, 2021, Morena lost the absolute majority in the Cámara de Diputados (Chamber of Deputies) that it had held since 2018.
 However, it remains the party that individually holds the most seats relative to any other party in Mexico.

+General elections for president, Chamber of Deputies and Senate will take place on June 2, 2024.
 We cannot predict the impact that political developments in Mexico will have on the Mexican economy nor can provide any assurances that these events, over which we have no control, will not have an adverse effect on our business, financial condition, results of operations, cash flows, prospects and/or the market price of our ADSs.

 The Mexican government could implement significant changes in laws, policies and regulations, which could affect the economic and political situation in Mexico.
-On December 15, 2022, the Mexican government submitted to congress an aviation sector reform bill as part of its strategy to restore Mexico's rating to a Category 1.
-If approved, the bill would result in amendments to the Civil Aviation Law and the Airports Law, including to enhance regulator supervision of FAA over civil aviation matters, and allow foreign airlines to upon request to the Mexican authorities, and provided the following conditions are met: (i) there must be a public use or interest for the request; (ii) the domestic route must be of strategic interest for purposes of Mexican infrastructure, (iii) the airline must have obtained a favorable opinion from the National Security Committee, (iii) the airport must comply with certain operative and capacity criteria, and (iv) any other condition as set forth in the bill,operate domestic flights.
 On February 2, 2023, López Obrador issued a presidential decree pursuant to which all cargo and freight flights departing from the Mexico City International Airport would be relocated to depart from the AIFA airport.
-While we do not believe that these leglislative reforms will have a negative impact in the short term, we cannot predict how these regulatory changes will affect our business, financial condition, results of operations, cash flows, prospects, and/ or the market price of our ADSs.
+On July 7, 2023 the SICT published in the Official Gazette of the Federation that cargo airlines operating at the Mexico City International Airport had to move their operations to another terminal by September 1, 2023.
+While we do not believe that these legislative reforms will have a negative impact in the short term, we cannot predict how these regulatory changes will affect our business, financial condition, results of operations, cash flows, prospects, and/or the market price of our ADSs.